|Loom / Telar||

 For a closer look, you might enjoy Maya Hair Sashes Backstrap Woven in Jacaltenango / Cintas mayas tejidas con el telar de cintura en Jacaltenango, Guatemala, a bilingual book that features the Jakaltek backstrap loom, backstrap weaving, and the beautiful hair sashes of the Jakaltek women, from both anthropological and artistic perspectives.
 The 176 page paperback book includes 38 illustrations, 116 black and white photographs, and 15 color photographs.
 (ISBN 0-9721253-1-0).
-Maya Hair Sashes . . . is available from Amazon.com or you may order a signed copy with a credit card by clicking the "buy now" button on the left (for the US and Canada only) or on the right (outside the US and Canada).
+Maya Hair Sashes . . . is available from Amazon.com or you may order a signed copy with a credit card by clicking the "buy now" button on the left (in the US only).
+This prices includes free postage.

 Maya Hair Sashes . . .
 Book Reviews: